What Is Cloves?

 Consuming Countries of Cloves

 Cloves consumption around the world is increasing day by day.
 Saudi Arabia, USA, France, Singapore and India are the major importing countries.
+The USA is the world’s largest importer and takes most of Brazil’s Cloves exports.

 Where does a clove come from?